nickbabcock/Pdoxcl2Sharp/README.md

 				theories = parser.ReadStringList();
 		}
 	}

+	public static int Main()
+	{

+		ParadoxParser.Parse()
+	}

 ## Motivation

-Many of those who play Paradox Interactive's games are also programmers; however, one of the biggest hurdles to developing a tool is the actual parsing of the files.
+Many of those who play Paradox Interactive's games are also programmers;
+however, one of the biggest hurdles to developing a tool is the actual parsing of the files.
 The goal of this project is take care of all the boiler plate code and provide a "plug and parse" mechanism.

 ## License

 Pdoxcl2Sharp is licensed under MIT, so feel free to do whatever you want, as long as this license follows the code.